akeneo/pim-docs/cookbook/import_export/create-connector.rst

 These items provide their expected configurations to be used.

 For instance, to import a CSV file as products, the reader reads each line, the processor transforms them into products, and the writer then saves the products.

 Create a Bundle
 ---------------

-Create a new bundle that extends Connector :
+Create a new bundle that extends Connector:

 .. code-block:: php
     :linenos: